 Things to know before you book a SKYPASS award ticket

-Before we jump into the best uses of SKYPASS miles, here are several key things you should keep in mind:
+Before we jump into the best uses of SKYPASS miles, here are several things to keep in mind:

-1. Korean SKYPASS offers award rates at “Peak” and “Off” peak levels.
+1. SKYPASS uses both peak and off-peak award pricing on Korean Air-operated flights.
 Your travel dates determine which rate applies to a given award booking.
 Peak dates vary from year to year and by origin/destination.
 You can check here for the current peak and off-peak calendar.
 Scroll down to the bottom of the page for the button to display it.
+Peak and off-peak dates only apply to bookings on Korean Air.

-2. Korean SKYPASS allows one-way award bookings on their flights.
-However, partner bookings must be a round-trip (Technically, SKYPASS allows one-way redemptions for partner awards — but you have to pay the round-trip price).
+2. SKYPASS allows one-way award bookings on their flights.
+However, partner bookings must be round-trip (Technically, SKYPASS allows one-way redemptions for partner awards — but you have to pay the round-trip price).

-3. Korean SKYPASS has multiple award charts.
-Korean SKYPASS publishes an award chart for SkyTeam Alliance tickets — of which they are a member — and another for non-SkyTeam partners.
-The peak and off-peak pricing does not apply to partner award tickets.
+3. SKYPASS has multiple award charts.
+It publishes an award chart for SkyTeam Alliance tickets and another for non-SkyTeam partners.
+The peak and off-peak pricing does not apply to partner award tickets on either chart.

 6. Korean Air passes along carrier-imposed surcharges.
-These are the high “fuel surcharges” that many airlines tack onto their award tickets… because they can.
-This is a bummer but pretty typical with most SkyTeam airlines.
+These are the high “fuel surcharges” that many airlines tack onto their award tickets … because they can.
+This is a bummer, but typical for most SkyTeam airlines.
 The good news is you'll pay a minimal amount in taxes, fees, and surcharges for redemptions on Delta Air Lines.
-But… Delta premium cabin awards can be hard to find.
+But Delta premium cabin awards can be extremely hard to find.

 Korean Air business class